 What should be in a Service Level Agreement (SLA) stand?
 We give you an overview.
 Here are a few points:

-- Description of services: These should be included in any case, as they describe what needs to be done.
+- Description of services: These should be included everytime, as they describe what needs to be done.

 - Performance monitoring: How is performance measured and documented?